dnachavez/fine-tuning-tinybert-for-sentiment-analysis/README.md

 **Saving Your Work**

-- Google Colab Auto-save: Colab automatically saves your notebook to Google Drive in a folder named Colab Notebooks.
+- **Google Colab Auto-save:** Colab automatically saves your notebook to Google Drive in a folder named Colab Notebooks.

-- Download the Notebook: You can download the completed notebook to your local machine by selecting `File` > `Download .ipynb`.
+- **Download the Notebook:** You can download the completed notebook to your local machine by selecting `File` > `Download .ipynb`.

+### Running the Web Application

+1. **Navigate to the `web-app/backend` directory:** Change into the `web-app/backend` folder where the `api.py` Flask application is located.

+2. **Start the Flask Server:** Run `python api.py` to start the Flask server.
+Ensure that Flask is installed in your environment including all the libraries required.

+3. **Open the Frontend:** Open the `index.html` file located in the `web-app/frontend` folder in a web browser to interact with the application.

+**Note:** If the web application is not working, check if the host provided by Flask is similar with the host inside the `web-app/frontend/js/functions.js`, if not change it to the host provided.

 ## ⛏️ Built Using <a name = "built_using"></a>